 However, the laws around your income are very complicated and difficult to understand.
 In fact, if you unknowingly violate the code of federal regulations, your benefits could be terminated.

-A qualified Social Security Attorney can assist you in understanding the rules and regulations around returning to work, owning a business, and SGA.
+A Social Security Attorney can assist you in understanding the rules and regulations around returning to work, owning a business, and SGA.